blocktransfer/issuer-disclosures/README.md

 <h1>Block Transfer</h1>
 </div>

-Public, open-source, auditable proxy materials, achieves, and historic-authenticity guarantees right from our issuers, archieved by year.
+Public, auditable corporate materials right from our issuers, archieved by year.

+For all materials, please note:
+<strong>We Are Not Asking You for a Proxy and You are Requested Not To Send Us a Proxy</strong>